 The Pig and the Lady

 What’s not to love about The Pig and the Lady?
 From hearty bowls of oxtail pho, braised pork belly on rice, and a pho fresh dip sandwich, the menu is flavorful and satisfying.
 Order soft serve for dessert.
 The flavors change often and include everything from brown sugar custard and coconut to strawberry swirled with black sesame.
-Also check out Piggy Smalls (in the Ward/Kakaako area) which is their sister restaurant.
+Also check out their sister restaurant Piggy Smalls (in the Ward/Kakaako area).
 Similar energy, different menu, visit both.

 P.S.
 Pig and the Lady also has a stand at the Wednesday Blaisdell, Thursday Kailua, and Saturday KKC Farmers Market.